morcs/beautiful-jekyll/_posts/2017-12-03-using-total-functions-to-avoid-exceptions.md

 bigimg: /img/total-functions-1.jpeg
 ---

-In the [previous post](2017-12-02-why-functional-programming/) I picked out what I think is one of the most compelling answers to the question “Why Functional Programming?”.
+In the [previous post](2017-12-02-why-functional-programming/) I picked out what I think is one of the most compelling answers to the question “Why functional programming?”.
 That is, in order to avoid dealing with exceptions and nulls.

 I gave an example of using functional techniques in C# to do this, without really explaining what makes it functional programming.